How to Fix the Esri 999999 Error

-This is really the first thing everyone should do if you’re having difficulties geoprocessing in ArcGIS.
+This is really the first thing everyone should do if they’re having difficulties geoprocessing in ArcGIS.
 Although background processing can be useful to do two things at once, it’s also been known to mess up your primary task – to geoprocess!

-That’s why your first step should be turn off background geoprocessing.
-You can do this in the ArcGIS menu under Geoprocessing > Geoprocessing Options .
+That’s why your first step should be to turn off background geoprocessing.
+You can do this in the ArcGIS menu under Geoprocessing > Geoprocessing Options.

 3. Geoprocess in Chunks

-When you’re dealing with a massive raster grid extents, it’s often the case that you’ll receive a 999999 error.
+When you’re dealing with a massive raster grid extent, it’s often the case that you’ll receive a 999999 error.
 In order to fix this, you should use the clip tool in separate chunks.
 After clipping your data, you can loop through each grid and process them separately.

 But before starting out a looping process, you should pinpoint if this is the real problem.
 Run a raster clip (data management) to test with a subset of your data if it’s really the main offender.
-This has been more of a problem in versions under 10.2.
+This has been more of a problem in versions under ArcGIS 10.2.